ajaust/gh-actions-101/notes.md

 # Events triggering the workflow
 on: [push]

-# Group of jobs to run as poart of the workflow
+# Group of jobs to run as part of the workflow
 jobs:
   greet:
     runs-on: ubuntu-latest